A Day Out In The Mendip Hills: Exploring Somerset

-An Area Of Outstanding Natural Beauty Just 15 Minutes (6 Miles) From The Ring O’ Bells
+An Area Of Outstanding Natural Beauty Just 5 Minutes (1 Mile) From The Pelican

-If you’re looking for the perfect base from which to explore this gorgeous Area of Outstanding Natural Beauty, The Ring O’ Bells in the village of Compton Martin is just a 15 minute drive away.
-With 2 beautiful boutique bedrooms, a delicious food offering focused on hearty pub classics and plenty of award-winning Butcombe beer, you can dine, drink and stay.
+If you’re looking for the perfect base from which to explore this gorgeous Area of Outstanding Natural Beauty, The Pelican in the village of Chew Magna is just a 5 minute drive away.
+We have a delicious food offering focused on hearty pub classics, along with plenty of award-winning Butcombe beer behind the bar.

 Rowberrow Warren Circular Walk